axiom-crypto/keystore-quickstart/README.md

   - On testnet, sponsorship is completely free meaning that anyone can authenticate.
   - This step may take a couple minutes to complete.
 - Send the transaction to the sequencer and await finalization.
-  - On testnet, finalization takes place every 5 minutes.
+  - On testnet, finalization takes place every 5 minutes (on mainnet, this will be closer to once every hour).

 Run the script with